-If you believe there is no good new rock music, or that Justin Beiber, Rhianna or *insert popular, predictable, auto-tuned act here* killed rock and roll, I have seven suggestions for you.
+If you believe rock n roll is dead, or that there is no good new rock music, or that Justin Beiber, Rhianna or *insert popular, predictable, auto-tuned act here* killed rock n roll, I have seven suggestions for you.

 1. Quit complaining about today’s Top 40.
 Top 40 has largely sucked throughout its history, has only been a trailing indicator of musical trends, and has completely missed countless fantastic acts.
 For every Space Oddity there were approximately 1,794 Afternoon Delights.
 If you’re over 35, you do not have enough years left to wait for Top 40 to spoon feed you something great.
 Most likely, it won’t.

 Yes, 1973 was an exception.
 So what.
-You’ve been holding your breath for 43 years waiting for that to happen again?
+You’ve been holding your breath for four decades waiting for that to happen again?
 Get over it.